moov-io/iso8583-connection/README.md

 * IdleTime - sets the period of inactivity (no messages sent) after which a ping message will be sent to the server
 * ReadTimeout - sets the period of time to wait between reads before calling ReadTimeoutHandler
 * PingHandler - called when no message was sent during idle time.
 It should be safe for concurrent use.
 * InboundMessageHandler - called when a message from the server is received or no matching request for the message was found.
-InboundMessageHandler must be safe to be called concurrenty.
+InboundMessageHandler must be safe to be called concurrently.
 * ReadTimeoutHandler - called when no messages have been received during specified ReadTimeout wait time.
 It should be safe for concurrent use.
 * ConnectionClosedHandler - is called when connection is closed by us, by server or there were errors during network read/write that led to connection closure
 * ErrorHandler - is called with the error when connection fails to perform some operation.
-In some cases instance of a `SafeError` will be passed to prevent data leaks ([detalis](https://github.com/moov-io/iso8583/pull/185))
+In some cases instance of a `SafeError` will be passed to prevent data leaks ([details](https://github.com/moov-io/iso8583/pull/185))

 If you want to override default options, you can do this when creating instance of a client or setting it separately using `SetOptions(options...)` method.